Planning Your Visit

 Daily Fees and Membership

+The pool is open to the public, membership is open to all.
 To visit for the day, provisional Memberships are available which allow you to enjoy several all-day visits before you would have to join as a full member.
-Please note that these fees are charged at each visit and the pool accepts cash only.
+Please note that these fees are charged at each visit and the pool we accept cash and credit cards for both entry fees and refreshments ($5.00 minimum to charge).

 For 2017, the Pool charges nominal Provisional Membership fees as follows:

-• $3 on weekdays/weekends per child (ages 12 and under)
+• $3 on weekdays/weekends and holidays per child (ages 12 and under)

 The Highlands Natural Pool is funded primarily by Annual Memberships.